-NCI is preparing to commission a new peak supercomputer to service the Australian computational research community for the coming years.
+Gadi Phase 2 — NCI is commissioning a new peak supercomputer to service the Australian computational research community for the coming years.
 NCI’s new supercomputer will be named Gadi (pronounced 'gar dee') after the words “to search for” in the language of the Ngunnawal people – the traditional owners of the Canberra region.
-Gadi will be a 3,200 node supercomputer from Fujitsu Australia.
+When complete, Gadi will be a 3,200 node supercomputer from Fujitsu Australia.

 We are also documenting the Gadi installation on our dedicated blog, click here to see the latest progress.

-- Gadi will include around 3000 nodes containing Intel's second-generation Xeon Scalable ‘Cascade Lake’ processor with two 24-core CPUs and 192 Gigabytes of RAM per node.
+- When complete, Gadi will include around 3,000 nodes containing Intel's second-generation Xeon Scalable ‘Cascade Lake’ processor with two 24-core CPUs and 192 Gigabytes of RAM per node.

 - Gadi will also include 160 nodes containing 640 Nvidia V100 GPUs, and 50 large-memory 'Cascade Lake' nodes offering 1.5 Terabytes of Intel Optane DC Persistent memory.